 The bottom line

 eCommerce isn’t going anywhere.
 But those that rush to get a site online without considering how it fits in with their existing business systems and processes will notice the short comings fairly quickly.
-An eCommerce solution that tightly integrates with your ERP system will deliver far greater results over the long term – quite frankly, it’s a must.
+As an experienced ERP partner, we can tell you from experience that integrating eCommerce with your ERP system will deliver far greater results over the long term – quite frankly, it’s a must.

 Join other SMEs who receive our monthly ERP insights, tips and best practices.